k0ny/microservices-project/README.md

 Technologies used in this project include / will include:

+.
 Spring Boot 2.2.1

+.
+Docker and Docker Compose

+.
+PostgreSQL

+.
 Spring Cloud Hoxton.M3

+.
 RabbitMQ

-Docker and Docker Compose
-PostgreSQL
+.
 JUnit 4 and 5